thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 Snapshot testing is a new feature of Jest that automatically generates text snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.

 This feature is experimental and still [has major usage issues](https://github.com/facebookincubator/create-react-app/issues/372) so we only encourage you to use it if you like experimental technology.
-We intend to gradually improve it over time and eventually offer it as the default solution for testing React components, but this will take time.
+We intend to gradually improve it over time and eventually offer it as the default solution for testing Inferno components, but this will take time.
 [Read more about snapshot testing.](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html)

 ## Deployment

 ## Building for Relative Paths

-By default, Create React App produces a build assuming your app is hosted at the server root.<br>
+By default, Create Inferno App produces a build assuming your app is hosted at the server root.<br>
 To override this, specify the `homepage` in your `package.json`, for example:

 ```js
   "homepage": "http://mywebsite.com/relativepath",
 ```

-This will let Create React App correctly infer the root path to use in the generated HTML file.
+This will let Create Inferno App correctly infer the root path to use in the generated HTML file.

 ### GitHub Pages

->Note: this feature is available with `react-scripts@0.2.0` and higher.
+>Note: this feature is available with `inferno-scripts@0.2.0` and higher.

 Open your `package.json` and add a `homepage` field: